RichardDooling/Law_and_Literature/Preamble/Preamble_Declaration_Notes.md

 # Law & Storytelling

-The questions and commentaries on the *Preamble* and the *Declaration* are excerpts from [When Words Lose Their Meaning](http://press.uchicago.edu/ucp/books/book/chicago/W/bo5967304.html), by [James Boyd White](https://en.wikipedia.org/wiki/James_Boyd_White), and my edits and additions to [Professor Craig Lawson's](http://law.unl.edu/craig-m-lawson/) Handout for his Law & Literature class.
+The questions and commentaries on the *Preamble* and the *Declaration* are excerpts from [*When Words Lose Their Meaning*](http://press.uchicago.edu/ucp/books/book/chicago/W/bo5967304.html), by [James Boyd White](https://en.wikipedia.org/wiki/James_Boyd_White), and my edits and additions to [Professor Craig Lawson's](http://law.unl.edu/craig-m-lawson/) Handout for his Law & Literature class.

 ## Law AS Literature: The Preamble